Muscular dystrophy refers a group of disorders that involve a progressive loss of muscle mass and consequent loss of

-The most common form of muscular dystrophy - Duchenne muscular dystrophy - typically affects young boys, but other variations can strike in adulthood.
+The most common form is Duchenne muscular dystrophy.
+It typically affects young boys, but other variations can strike in adulthood.

-Currently, there is no cure for muscular dystrophy, but certain physical and medical treatments can improve symptoms and slow the disease's progression.
+There is currently no cure, but certain physical and medical treatments can improve symptoms and slow the progression.

 Here are some key points about muscular dystrophy.
 More detail and supporting information is in the main article.

 - Muscular dystrophy is a collection of muscle-wasting conditions

 - Duchenne muscular dystrophy is the most common type

 - A lack of a protein called dystrophin is the main cause of muscular dystrophy